 .
 If omitted, Kubernetes assigns the default value of110

-: the Compute Engine zone for your cluster.
-For regional clusters, use--region=COMPUTE_REGION
+: the Compute Engine location for the new cluster.

 Console